LearnOnDemandSystems/docs/lod/access-control-lists.md

     - In the **Expressions** field, enter any regular expressions, each on a newline.

 Domains and expressions added to the Blacklist will be superceeded by domains and expressions added to the Whitelist.
-For example, adding `learnondemandsystems` to the blacklist, and `docs.learnondemandsystems.com` would block the VM from accessing learnondemandsystems.com, but would allow access to docs.learnondemandsystems.com
+For example, adding `learnondemandsystems.com` to the blacklist, and `docs.learnondemandsystems.com` would block the VM from accessing learnondemandsystems.com, but would allow access to docs.learnondemandsystems.com

 ## Assigning an Access Control List